How to say Happy Lunar New Year in Spanish?

 Hit the button below to kick off your language-learning extravaganza: Check out our crazy discounts for Chinese New Year!
 So you can wish someone a Happy Chinese New Year in Spanish while offering a present.
 We strongly recommend KDF Gift Cards.

-Dive into the enchantment of Spanish and its limitless possibilities, always keeping in mind:
+Now that you know how to say Happy Lunar New Year in Spanish, dive into the enchantment of Spanish and its limitless possibilities, always keeping in mind: